Skip to content

 In a CrewAI crew, the process decides which agent handles which task.
 In Process.hierarchical mode, a manager LLM decides routing dynamically.
 In Process.sequential, tasks are assigned to agents at definition time.

-The production problem: neither mode gives you explicit, inspectable routing decisions.
+The production problem is that neither mode gave me explicit, inspectable routing decisions.

-In sequential mode, routing is fixed at definition time, which is deterministic but inflexible.
-Any conditional routing — "if the researcher returns insufficient results, route to an alternate agent" — requires hacking around the sequential process abstraction.
+Sequential mode is deterministic because routing is fixed at definition time.
+It is also inflexible.
+Conditional routing such as "if the researcher returns insufficient results, route to an alternate agent" requires working around the sequential process abstraction.

-What we replaced this with: LangGraph conditional edges with explicit routing signals in state.
+In LangGraph, I modeled this with conditional edges and explicit routing signals in state.
 Every routing decision is a Python function that reads state fields and returns a node name.

 # LangGraph: routing is code, not LLM inference